-I want to make abundantly clear that the following are my own personal thoughts, and are not in way representative of the views of my employer, Catch The Fire.
+I want to make abundantly clear that the following are my own personal thoughts, and are not in way representative of the views of my employer.
 It's not often that I have a strong desire to express my thoughts publicly about current events, but the recent furore surrounding World Vision America and their very public tangle with homosexual hiring policy has captured my interest.
 As someone who facilitates donor relationships for a large charity, someone who has gay Christians in their family, and someone who is generally disturbed by the state of American Christianity(™), I suppose it's the perfect bait.

 If you haven't been paying attention, a few weeks ago World Vision US issued a statement that they would permit married, gay Christian people to join the staff of World Vision in the States.
 It seems they were attempting to define a Christian solely as someone who believes in Christ, and to keep their sexual views disconnected from the issue of salvation.
 The policy change sparked massive backlash from many Christians and resulted in the immediate cancellation of thousands of sponsored children, as donors used their money to apply some leverage.
 Within days World Vision US reversed the policy, making clear that those in a same sex marriage were not welcome at World Vision.
 Conservative Christians called it a victory of God in turning such an evil policy around.
 Liberal Christians tore their clothes and lamented the reputation of Christians being destroyed for an entire generation.
 The current count of cancelled sponsorships is at 10,000 I believe.
 It's what one might call, a Charlie Foxtrot.